 “Osborne Clarke Verein Member Firm” are those firms listed on the Osborne Clarke website.
 Each Osborne Clarke Verein Member Firm is a separately constituted and regulated legal entity or partnership which provides legal and other client services in accordance with the laws of the jurisdictions in which it operates.
 Osborne Clarke Verein is a Swiss verein which does not itself provide legal or other client services;

-“you” and “your” (and other similar terms) refer to our clients, individuals associated with our clients, contacts, suppliers, job applicants, staff and visitors to the Osborne Clarke website, www.osborneclarke.com.
+“you” and “your” (and other similar terms) refer to – as the relevant context dictates – our clients, individuals associated with our clients, contacts, suppliers, job applicants, staff and visitors to the Osborne Clarke website, www.osborneclarke.com.

-Your rights in relation to Personal Information and how to exercise them
+Your rights in relation to Personal Data and how to exercise them

 Under certain circumstances you have the following rights:

-- the right to ask us to provide you, or a third party, with copies of the Personal Information we hold about you at any time and to be informed of the contents and origin, verify its accuracy, or else request that such information be supplemented, updated or rectified according to the provisions of local law;
+- the right to ask us to provide you, or a third party, with copies of the Personal Data we hold about you at any time and to be informed of the contents and origin, verify its accuracy, or else request that such information be supplemented, updated or rectified according to the provisions of local law;

-- the right to request erasure, anonymisation or blocking of your Personal Information that is processed in breach of the law;
+- the right to request erasure, anonymisation or blocking of your Personal Data that is processed in breach of the law;

-- the right to object on legitimate grounds to the processing of your Personal Information.
-In certain circumstances we may not be able to stop using your Personal Information, if that is the case, we’ll let you know why; and
+- the right to object on legitimate grounds to the processing of your Personal Data.
+In certain circumstances we may not be able to stop using your Personal Data.
+If that is the case, we’ll let you know and explain why; and

-- withdrawal of consent – when Personal Information is processed on the basis of consent an individual may withdraw consent at any time (this may apply to processing of special categories of Personal Information where you have instructed us to act on your behalf and includes the following: racial/ethnic origin, political opinions, religious or philosophical beliefs and trade union membership).
-In the event that you no longer want to receive any marketing material from us, please use the unsubscribe option (which is in all of our marketing emails to you), or contract the relevant Data Controller as set out below.
+- withdrawal of consent – when Personal Data are processed on the basis of consent an individual may withdraw consent at any time (this may apply to processing of special categories of Personal Data where you have instructed us to act on your behalf and includes the following: racial/ethnic origin, political opinions, religious or philosophical beliefs and trade union membership).
+In the event that you no longer want to receive any marketing material from us, please use the unsubscribe option (which is in all of our marketing emails to you), or contact the relevant Data Controller as set out below.